Dainese: Design awards

-Dainese is a member of Altagamma, a trade group of Italian automotive, fashion, recreation, travel, and design companies formed 1992 to advertise and promote high end luxury goods.
+Dainese is a member of Altagamma, a trade group of Italian automotive, fashion, recreation, travel, and design companies formed in 1992 to advertise and promote high end luxury goods.

 Dainese Archivio

-The Dainese Archivio (DAR) is a permanent multimedia exhibition in Vicenza opposite the Dainese Headquarters which presents the ideas, people and projects that marked the company's advancements in the fields of safety, sport performance, and design.
+The Dainese Archivio (DAR) is a permanent multimedia exhibition in Vicenza opposite the Dainese Headquarters which presents the ideas, people and projects that marked the company's advancements in the fields of safety, sports performance, and design.
 The collection includes historic Dainese leather racing.
 Dainese Archivio has educational activities for schools and universities at its DAR Lab.

 Racing sponsorship

 Dainese has sponsored racing from its earliest years.
 One of the first was 15-time World Champion Giacomo Agostini, who began racing in Dainese leathers in 1975.
 Multiple World Championship winner Valentino Rossi is currently among the best-known racers to wear the brand colors.
-Dainese has sponsored greats like Italian riders Francesco Bagnaia, Stefano Manzi, Andrea Migno and Nicolo Bulega in Moto2 and Moto3 Championships.
+Dainese has sponsored greats like Italian riders Francesco Bagnaia, Stefano Manzi, Andrea Migno and Nicolo Bulega in the Moto2 and Moto3 Championships.